Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations

 \subsection{Prior distributions}

 We extend the above models now towards a Bayesian treatment by formulating appropriate prior distributions.
-For the coefficient vector $\beta$ of network statistics and the vector of nodal random effects $\gamma$, we employ Gaussian priors with appropriate covariance structures depending on whether the network is directed or undirected.
+For the coefficient vector $\beta$ of network statistics and the vector of nodal random effects $\gamma$, we employ Gaussian priors with appropriate covariance structures, depending on whether the network is directed or undirected.
 We then make further prior assumptions on the covariances.

-\paragraph*{Undirected Bayesian mixed ERGM} In the undirected case we have $\beta=(\beta_1,\ldots,\beta_p)^\top$ and $\gamma=(\gamma_1,\ldots,\gamma_N)^\top$.
+\paragraph*{Undirected Bayesian mixed ERGM} In the undirected case, we have $\beta=(\beta_1,\ldots,\beta_p)^\top$ and $\gamma=(\gamma_1,\ldots,\gamma_N)^\top$.
 As mentioned before, it is commonly assumed that $\beta_0\equiv 0$, such that the intercept (edge statistic) is implicitly modelled through the mean $\mu_\gamma$ of the Gaussian prior for $\gamma$.
 Overall, we make the following prior assumptions:

-where $\ND(\mu,\sigma^2)$ denotes a Gaussian distribution with mean $\mu$ and variance $\sigma^2$ and $\mbox{SD}(1/2,b)$ denotes the scale-dependent prior of~\citet{KleKne2016} (which corresponds to a Weibull prior with shape parameter $1/2$ and scale parameter $b$), respectively. {The latter prior relies on the principles of penalized complexity priors \citep{SimRueMarRieSor2017} and has the appealing property of penalizing from a flexible alternative to a properly defined base model.
-For our case, this corresponds to the situation where evidence in the data should decide between a nested model without nodal random effects (base model) and a more flexible alternative containing nodal random effects, a topic we further investigate in the presence of nodal covariates in Sec.~\ref{subsec:weapons}.
-Empirically, our simulations are rather robust against the specific choices of hyperparameters $b_\mu$, $b_\beta$ and $b_\gamma$, such that we set $b_\mu=100$, $b_\beta=100$ and $b_\gamma=100$, see also Supp.~F.1 for empirical evidence on robustness against these choices.} We denote the vector of all model parameters in the undirected Bayesian mixed ERGM with dimension $\dim(\vartheta)=p_\vartheta=p+N+3$ as
+where $ \mbox{SD}(1/2,b)$ denotes the scale-dependent prior of~\citet{KleKne2016} (which corresponds to a Weibull prior with shape parameter $1/2$ and scale parameter $b$), respectively. {This prior relies on the principles of penalized complexity priors \citep{SimRueMarRieSor2017} and has the appealing property of penalizing from a flexible alternative to a properly defined base model.
+For our case, this corresponds to the situation in which evidence in the data should decide between a nested model without nodal random effects (base model) and a more flexible alternative containing nodal random effects, a topic we further investigate in the presence of nodal covariates in Section~\ref{subsec:weapons}.
+Empirically, our simulations are rather robust against the specific choices of hyperparameters $b_\mu$, $b_\beta$, and $b_\gamma$, such that we set $b_\mu=100$, $b_\beta=100$ and $b_\gamma=100$, see also Supplement~F.1 for empirical evidence on robustness against these choices.} We denote the vector of all model parameters in the undirected Bayesian mixed ERGM with dimension $\dim(\vartheta)=p_\vartheta=p+N+3$ as

-Figure~\ref{fig:undir} shows a graphical illustration of the undirected Bayesian mixed ERGM.
+Figure~\ref{fig:undir} presents a graphical illustration of the undirected Bayesian mixed ERGM.